POKINBKK/Thearter-API/README.md

 [DionCineplex](http://34.87.24.186/)

+[Fontend Github](https://github.com/anusornleo/SOP-cinema-vue-by-pok.git)

+### Username for Admin
+**username** adminmovie

+**password** adminmovie

 > Note : This website is only intended to show the work of api.
 It can't to booking movies in real life and does not support responsive.

-[Fontend Github](https://github.com/anusornleo/SOP-cinema-vue-by-pok.git)

 ## Page